phalcon-orphanage/docs/en/reference/models.rst

     }

 The above example shows the implementation of the "Robots" model.
-Note that the class Robots inherits from :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>`. :doc:`Phalcon\\Mvc\\Model_Base <../api/Phalcon_Mvc_Model>` provides a great deal of functionality to models that inherit it, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models with each other.
+Note that the class Robots inherits from :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>`.
+:doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` provides a great deal of functionality to models that inherit it, including basic database
+CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models with each other.

 By default model "Robots" will refer to the table "robots".
 If you want to manually specify another name for the mapping table, you can use the setSource() method:

 .. code-block:: php